ay-lab/ExTraMapper/Pavesi-NAR-2008/README.txt

-This entry describes how we downloaded and processed data from:
+This entry describes how we downloaded and processed data from (Exalign):

 Pavesi, G., Zambelli, F., Caggese, C. and Pesole, G. (2008) Exalign: a new method for comparative analysis of exon-intron gene structures.
 Nucleic acids